Great Totham: History

 The ancient road to Colchester by Tiptree Heath led through the parish of Great Totham, which in the reign of Queen Elizabeth I (1558–1603) was held of the Queen's manor of East Greenwich by William Beriff, an Alderman of Colchester, as her sub-tenant.

 Great Totham village school's centenary was in 1977, but by that time the Victorian building, now demolished, had been replaced by a larger modern school on a different site.
 Honeywood School, a Grade II listed building, is a church school which was founded by the Honywood family of Marks Hall at Coggeshall in the mid-19th century, which had inherited the manor of Great Totham.
 This is still in use as the church hall and meeting room.

 In the north of Great Totham there is a United Reformed Church dating to 1871.
 Recently refurbished, it is used for services and activities including a pre-school playgroup.
-Nearby, and adjoining the small village green, is the Compasses public house which dates to the late 17th century.
+Nearby, and adjoining the small village green, is the former Compasses public house which dates to the late 17th century.
 The Prince of Wales pub in Totham South was gutted by fire in 1990 with loss of historic features, but it has been rebuilt and reopened.

-Trades and crafts at Great Totham either died out or have been brought up to date.
-There are no longer walking stick makers, brickworks or saddlers.
-Old gravel pits have become recreation areas for fishing lakes.
+There are several former gravel pits that have become recreation areas for fishing lakes.

 Great Totham has a village sign.
 A plaque, dated October 2002, attached to the village sign of the north area reads:

 On 17 October 1952, two Gloster Meteors of No 72 Squadron, Royal Air Force, crashed nearby killing both pilots.

 F/O Charles Muldownie from Rotherham and P/O Ian Carmichael from Devon.
 Two local people were injured and many were affected by the accident.

 Local people assisted at the time and this village green became the base for recovery operations by RAF personnel.
 This plaque is in memory of the pilots and for all those involved.